 pi,j=pi,j+λl≠iql,jpl,j i=0pi,j+(1-λ)l≠iql,jpl,jTl,i i∈S\{0}

-Where pi,j is the prior popularity of file j at cell i and Tl,i is the transition probability from cell l to i.
-And λ∈(0,1) is cosntant determined empirically, controlling the tendency of the file cache hierarchy.
+where pi,j is the prior popularity of file j at cell i and Tl,i is the transition probability from cell l to i.
+And λ∈(0,1) is constant determined empirically, controlling the tendency of the file cache hierarchy.
 A larger λ factor will make files with higher mobile strength tend to be cached in the MBS cache, voiding cache misses caused by frequent handovers among SBS.
 Conversely, a smaller λ factor will make the file tend to be cached in the SBS cache closer to the user, minimizing the transmission delay.

 Problem Formulation